nejla/docker-images/nejla-build/README.md

-# Base image for building Stack-based Haskell projects
+# Base image for building nejla projects

 This image is based in Debian and comes with the following packages installed: